stanfordnlp/mac-network/readme.md

-# GQA: a new dataset for real-world visual reasoning
+# GQA: A New Dataset for Real-World Visual Reasoning

 <p align="center">
   <b>Drew A. Hudson & Christopher D. Manning</b></span>